chinchalinchin/elara/src/source/02_research/00_palindromes/00_palindromes.rst

 Since *α* and *ⲁ* are arbitary, this can be generalized,

-    ∀ α ∈ L : ∀ i ∈ (i, ⲁ) ∈  Α: (ⲁ ⊂:sub:`s` α) ∎
+    ∀ α ∈ L : ∀ i ∈ (i, ⲁ) ∈  Α: ⲁ ⊂:sub:`s` α ∎

-The next theorem,Theorem 1.2.4, is the direct result of defining String length as the number of non-Empty characters in a String and then defining containment based on String length.
+The next theorem, Theorem 1.2.3, is the direct result of defining String length as the number of non-Empty characters in a String and then defining containment based on String length.
 Careful inspection of Definition 1.1.7 will show that it depends on a precise notion of String Length.
 In other words, in the current formal system, containment is derivative of length.
 The order of definitions and axioms in any formal system of Language cannot be of an arbitary character.
 There is an inherent hierarchical structure in linguistics that must be captured and formalized in the correct order.

-**Theorem 1.2.3**  ∀ α ∈ L : ∀ (i, ⲁ) ∈  Α: ⲁ ≠ ε
+**Theorem 1.2.3**  ∀ α ∈ L : ∀ i ∈ N:sub:`l(α)`: α[i] ≠ ε

-This theorem can be stated in natural language as follows: If a Word belongs to a Language, then none of its Characters are empty.

-Assume *α ∈* **L**.
-Let (*i*, *ⲁ*) be the *i*:sup:`th` ordered pair in its Character level representation **Α**.

-From Theorem 1.2.2, it follows,

-    1. ( ⲁ ⊂ α)

-From Theorem 1.2.3, it follows,

-    2. ¬[ (ⲁ = ε) ∧ (ⲁ ⊂:sub:`s` α) ]

-Recall for any propositions *p* and *q*, by the laws of logic,

-    3. ¬ ( p ∧ q ) ↔ [ (¬ p) ∨ (¬ q) ]

-Applying step 3 to step 2,

-    1. (ⲁ ≠ ε) ∨  ¬(ⲁ ⊂:sub:`s` α)

-The only way for step 1 to be consistent with step 4 is if the first conjunct of the expression obtains,

-    1. ⲁ ≠ ε

-But *ⲁ* was assumed to be an arbitrary Character at index *i* in the set representation of *α*.
-Therefore, generalizing, none of the Characters in a Word can be empty. ∎
+Let *α* be an arbitrary word in **L**, and let *i* be a natural number such that 1 ≤ i ≤ l(α).

+By the Discovery Axiom W.1, since *α* *∈* **L**, it is known that *l(α) ≠ 0*.

+By Definition 1.1.2, the length of a string is the number of non-Empty Characters it contains in its Character level set representation **Α**.
+Since *l(α) > 0*, *α* must contain at least one non-empty character.

+Since *1 ≤ i ≤ l(α)*, the character at position *i* in *α*, denoted *α[i]*, exists.

+Since *α* is in **L**, and *α[i]* is a Character in *α*, then it must be the case that *α[i] ≠ ε*.
+Since *α* and *i* were arbitrary, this can generalize,

+    ∀ α ∈ L : ∀ i ∈ N:sub:`l(α)`: α[i] ≠ ε ∎

 Theorem 1.2.1 - 1.2.3 are the necessary logical pre-conditions for Words to arise from the domain of Strings.
 In essence, before Language can be distinguished from its uncountably infinite domain, a way of measuring String length must be introduced.
 This definition must prevent Empty Strings from entering into the Language, which would otherwise allow the annunciation of null content.
 Then it must be assumed for semantic content to be assigned to a series of concatenated Characters the length of that String must be non-zero.
 This is the meaning of the first conjunct in the Discovery Axiom W.1.

 Language is materially different from its un-structured domain of Strings for this reason.
 Language does not possess null content.
 Language is measureable.
 Words in Language have String Length.
 Moreover, Words are delimited.
 In other words, Words are separable, distinct linguistic entities.
 These facts are guaranteed by the Discovery Axiom W.1 and Theorem 1.2.1 - Theorem 1.2.3.
 These results provide the canvas upon which the rest of the theory will be drawn.

+There may appear to be a contradiction in the results of Theorem 1.1.3, which states the Empty Character is contained in every String, and Theorem 1.2.3, which states no Character in a Word can be the Empty Character.
+Every Word is a String, by Definition 1.2.2, so the results appear at odds.
+The solution to this apparent contradiction lies in how Characters and Strings have been formalized as distinct, but interrelated, terms.
+The contradiction is no longer a contradiction once the distinction between a String being contained in another String and a Character being a constituent element at a specific position with in a String is understood.

+The containment relation *ε ⊂*:sub:`s` *s* refers to the Empty Character as a subsequence of *s*.
+The relation being expressed is about the sequence of Characters, and the Empty sequence is always a subsequence of any other sequence.

+Theorem 1.2.4, on the other hand, refers to individual Characters at specific positions within a Word.
+It is a claim about the elements of the Character-level representation (e.g., the *ⲁ* in (*i*, *ⲁ*) *∈* **Z**).

 Inversion
 ^^^^^^^^^